MicrosoftDocs/SupportArticles-docs/support/visualstudio/general/no-internet-connectivity-internet-explorer-not-started.md

 ---
 # No Internet connectivity if Internet Explorer is not started once

-This article describes a problem where you may not be able to get Internet connectivity if Internet Explorer has not been started at least once in the current Windows session.
+This article introduces a problem where you may not be able to get Internet connectivity if Internet Explorer has not been started at least once in the current Windows session.

 _Applies to:_ &nbsp; Internet Explorer 11
 _Original KB number:_ &nbsp; 3173620